What is Plagiarism?

 If your goal is avoiding plagiarism entirely, you’ll need to go beyond the basics to thoroughly define plagiarism, recognize it, and keep clear of it.
 Some examples of plagiarism that students find surprising include forgotten citations, poor paraphrasing, and re-submitting your own work in whole or in part for more than one assignment.
 This useful article provides more help in recognizing and understanding the different forms that academic dishonesty can take.

-So should you only include your original thoughts and ideas in your papers?
+So should you only include your original thoughts and common knowledge in your papers?
 Of course not!
 Research-based assignments are meant to demonstrate your skills as a researcher, after all, as well as your ability to build upon the work of others to formulate new ideas.
 To avoid accidentally committing an act that falls within the plagiarism definition when you’re using another person’s words or ideas, though, you need to give them proper credit.
 This means you’ll need to clearly identify direct quotations or properly paraphrase them when including them in your paper.

 Regardless of your approach, you’ll also need to cite your sources according to the style your professor specifies.
 Generally, you will use MLA format for the arts and humanities and APA format for the sciences, but it’s always best to check with your instructor when you’re unsure.